mubin-tirsaiwala/elephant-edge/README.md

 ## GPS co-ordinates:
 ---
 For GPS co-ordinates, we have a dataset of latitudes and longitudes obtained from [movebank.org](https://www.movebank.org/cms/movebank-main) for 10 different elephants collected by placing a collar with gps sensor on it.
 We converted the co-ordinates of each elephant to a .geojson file as this is a standard format in which geospatial data is kept.
-This can be found in the repo [here](https://github.com/tirsaiwalamubin/elephant-edge/tree/master/geojson_files).
+The conversion can be done using the [get_geojson.ipynb](https://github.com/tirsaiwalamubin/elephant-edge/blob/master/get_geojson.ipynb) file and geojson files can be found in the repo [here](https://github.com/tirsaiwalamubin/elephant-edge/tree/master/geojson_files).

 ## Dashboard:
 ---